Are Thrift Stores Non-Profit? Are They Actually Charitable?

 Are thrift stores non-profit?
 Thrift stores are non-profit in some cases and for-profit in others.
 There is no legal obligation to disclose non-profit status, so you should treat each store as a for-profit business unless it clearly declares its status as a non-profit organization.

 And if you think you can trust all non-profits, you’re in for a surprise!
-As this article exposes, most thrift stores do not declare what they do with their profits or what percentage of their proceeds go towards the causes they support.
+As this article exposes, most thrift stores do not declare what they do with their profits or what percentage of their proceeds go toward the causes they support.

 You will also discover two indicators that can guarantee that your donation to a thrift store or a purchase from it makes the maximum charitable impact.
 But to arrive at that, you need to understand how thrift stores handle their revenue.